[2021 tax return deadline extended!] We've put together a simple and easy-to-understand summary of the key points of tax returns!

 Yurie Sakashita

-I joined the company in 2014 and work in the Administration Department.
+I joined the company in 2014.
+I belong to the Administration Department.

-As part of the Administration Division (back office), I handle all aspects of the company, including general affairs, human resources, and accounting.
+As part of the administration department (back office department), I handle all aspects of internal operations, including general affairs, human resources, and accounting.

-As the person in charge of recruitment, I have the opportunity to speak with students, so if you're interested in working at Beyond, please let's talk.
+As a recruitment officer, I also have opportunities to speak with students, so if you are interested in Beyond, please feel free to talk to me.